Do You Need to Break the Bank to Break a Leg? Your Guide to Acting Education Costs

 Urban university campusNYC Russ/Shutterstock

-There’s a huge price difference between public and private acting schools, especially if you’re a resident of the state.
-A 2021 report found that the average annual tuition for an undergraduate degree at a public school was $9,580.
-That number ballooned up to $33,150 annually for a private school.
+There’s a huge price difference between public and private schools—and tuition at public schools typically depends on if you’re a resident of the state.
+A 2024 Education Data report found that the average annual in-state tuition for an undergraduate degree at a public school is $9,750, compared with $28,297 if you're a student from out of state.
+Tuition ballooned up to $38,421 annually for a private institution.

 State universities are typically less expensive, even if you’re an out-of-state student (but it does make sense to try and become a resident, if possible.)
-For example, the University of California, Los Angeles (UCLA)—arguably the best public university offering an acting program—runs $13,000 for in-state residents, but costs $43,000 for out-of-state students.
-That’s a hefty fee until you compare that number to the top-ranked private schools, such as Carnegie Mellon ($51,000), Brown ($58,000), or NYU-Tisch ($59,000).
+For example, for the 2024-2025 school year, the University of California, Los Angeles (UCLA) runs $15,154 for in-state residents, and $49,354 for out-of-state students.
+That’s a hefty fee until you compare that number to the top-ranked private schools, such as Carnegie Mellon ($67,020), Brown University ($65,656), or NYU-Tisch School of the Arts ($68,978).

 For a sample of what to expect, here are tuition estimates for some of the top acting conservatories in the country: